Timdavidcole/village-green-backend-api/README.md

 `?favorited=jake`

-Limit number of articles (default is 20):
+Limit number of notices (default is 20):

 `?limit=20`

-Offset/skip number of articles (default is 0):
+Offset/skip number of notices (default is 0):

 `?offset=0`

-Authentication optional, will return [multiple articles](#multiple-articles), ordered by most recent first
+Authentication optional, will return [multiple notices](#multiple-notices), ordered by most recent first